sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 The error status can be fetched for

-- A specific SFP module designed by --port argument
+- A specific SFP module designated by --port argument
 - or all SPF modules if --port isn't provided

 By default, it will fetch the error status from `TRANSCEIVER_STATUS` in `STATE_DB`.
 It also supports fetching error status from low level component directly.
 In this case, it will call platform API `get_error_description` from the `pmon` docker.